JohnReedLOL/pos/README.md

 ![Logger](https://i.imgur.com/wkXxbCd.png)

-Or just return the compile time stack trace as a String:
+Or manually append the compile time stack trace as a String:

 `logger.warn("This is a warning" + pos())`